eamonnk/appinfra/Modules/M02-Azure Compute services/L03-Serverless and HPC compute services/02-Serverless computing.md

 1. Service is consumption based: The service provisions resources on demand and you only pay for what you use.
 Billing is typically calculated by the number of function calls, code execution time, and memory used (supporting services such as networking and storage may be charged separately.)

 2. Really low management overhead: You shouldn't be patching VMs or have a burdensome operational workflow.
 Server less services provide for the full abstraction of servers : focus only on your application code.
 Developers can just focus on their code.
-There are no distractions around server management,capacity planning, availability
+There are no distractions around server management, capacity planning, availability

 3. Auto-scale: execution of compute can be in the order of milliseconds, so can be near instant.
 It provides for event-drive scalability.
 Application components react to events and triggers in near real-time with virtual unlimited scalability.